General liability insurance protects against the most common risks of running a business.

-If a customer is hurt on your property, general liability insurance can help pay for immediate medical expenses or legal expenses if they sue your business.
+If a customer is hurt in an accident involving your business, general liability insurance can help pay for medical expenses.
+It also covers legal expenses if a customer sues over the injury.

-Example: A customer slips on a freshly mopped floor and breaks his leg.
-The doctor's bills and time off work add up fast, so the customer sues to recoup his losses.
-Your policy can cover the cost of your customer's immediate medical expenses, such as the ambulance ride and emergency room visit.
-If a customer refuses your assistance and opts to sue at a later date, your policy can help cover the cost of hiring a lawyer to negotiate and settle the case or take it to trial.
+Example: A customer trips over a carpenter’s toolbox and breaks a leg.
+The doctor's bills add up fast, so the customer sues to recoup their losses.
+Your policy can cover the cost of medical expenses, including the emergency room bill.

-If someone sues a business owner or employee over slander or copyright infringement, general liability insurance can help pay for lawsuit expenses.
+If someone sues a business owner or employee over slander, libel, false arrest, or copyright infringement, general liability insurance can help pay for legal expenses.

 Workers' compensation insurance is the policy that covers medical expenses, physical therapy, and some lost wages for employees.

-Example: A fire damages a bakery’s storefront and kitchen.
-Commercial property insurance can help pay for repairs to the building and replace damaged culinary equipment.
+Example: A fire at an office complex damages a tax preparation company.
+Commercial property insurance can help pay for replacement computers, equipment, and building renovation costs.

 Employment practices liability insurance (EPLI) can cover lawsuit expenses related to claims of harassment, discrimination, and wrongful termination.

-Example: An employee at a boutique architectural firm files a lawsuit claiming partners are not assigning her to high-profile projects because of her ethnicity.
+Example: An employee at an engineering business files a lawsuit claiming partners are not assigning her to high-profile projects because of her ethnicity.
 An EPLI policy could cover legal expenses for the firm.